 You might choose to stash your money away in six-month, two-year or five-year CDs.
 Normally, the longer the term, the higher the interest rate.

-The potential payout from a long-term CD might be very enticing.
+As you can see, the potential payout from a long-term CD can be very enticing.
 Who doesn't want to earn better returns?

 But you may have to lock your money away for a loooooooong time.

 If some financial emergency comes along and you need to get at your money, tapping your CDs could be costly.

 Yeah, we know — we said at the beginning that CDs were risk-free.
 That's true in one sense: You can put up to $250,000 in CDs and will never lose that money as long as your account is with a bank insured by FDIC or a credit union insured by NCUA.

 But if you go back on your bargain with the institution and need to withdraw your money early, you'll face the risk of penalties.
 The rules vary, but generally you'll have to give up a chunk of your interest.

 For example, if you close out a one-year CD too soon, you could say goodbye to six months' worth of interest.
 If you've had the CD only two months, the penalty would eat into your original deposit amount.
 Ouch!

 The early withdrawal penalty for a five-year CD might be a full year of interest.